 Step 3.
 Collect Network Performance Data: The Top Secret Data to Help You Troubleshoot Network Issues

-Once you’ve deployed Obkio Monitoring Agents in your key network locations, they will start measuring key network metrics like
+Once you’ve deployed Obkio Monitoring Agents in your key network locations, they will start measuring key network metrics and displaying them on Obkio’s Network Response Time Graph.
+Some of the key metrics you should be looking at are:

 how to Troubleshoot network issues Obkio's Network Response Time Graph and VoIP Quality Graph showing Latency, Jitter, and Packet Loss